 The forward reaction in this case is exothermic, meaning that the reverse reaction is endothermic.
 This is important to know when considering the changes in temperature.

-If the temperature is increased, then the position of equilibrium will shift to reduce the temperature, meaning it will need to absorb the extra heat.
+If the temperature is increased, the equilibrium will shift to reduce the temperature, it will need to absorb heat.
 Thus, it will shift in the direction of the endothermic reaction (as an endothermic reaction absorbs heat).
-In this case, as we said, the back reaction is endothermic, thus the position of equilibrium will shift to the left.
+In this case, the back reaction is endothermic, thus the position of equilibrium will shift to the left.

-If the temperature is decreased, then the position of equilibrium will shift to increase the temperature, meaning it will need to release extra heat.
+If the temperature is decreased, then the equilibrium will shift to increase the temperature, it will need to release heat.
 Thus, it will shift in the direction of the exothermic reaction (as an exothermic reaction releases heat).
-In this case, as we said, the forward reaction is exothermic, thus the position of equilibrium will shift to the right.
+In this case, the forward reaction is exothermic, thus the position of equilibrium will shift to the right.

 Note about catalysts & Le Chatelier’s principle

 The addition of a catalyst, actually, has no impact on the position of equilibrium.
 This is because catalysts speed up the rates of both the forward and reverse reactions.
 This means that the two rates remain equal, as they both change by the same amount.